MazurenkoNick/thingsboard/application/src/main/data/json/solutions/smart_irrigation/instructions.md

     * Click the field polygon on the map to open the field state;
 * **Field** state allows you to manage irrigation schedule and devices.
   You may provision new schedule items.
 The schedule dialog will create scheduler events on the background.
   Click on the "Alarms" button to browse all alarms.
 You may also add sensors to the field if needed.

-### Rule Chains

-* "SI Soil Moisture" Rule Chain is responsible for processing of telemetry from Soil Moisture sensors.
-* "SI Water Meter" Rule Chain is processing data from the water meter and calculate the water consumption.
-* "SI Field" Rule Chain is responsible for start/stop of the irrigation based on the water consumption or irrigation duration;
-* "SI Count Alarms" Rule Chain helps to count alarms for particular entity: device or asset.
-It is referenced from other rule chains;
-* "SI Smart Valve" Rule Chain helps to send RPC commands to the smart valve device to stop the irrigation;

 ### Device & Asset Profiles